Choosing the Right Tool for Fragile Loads

 - Potential for Load Drop if Seal Breaks: Any break in the vacuum seal—caused by a dent, surface contamination, or poor pad contact—can cause a load drop.
 Safety experts recommend fitting vacuum systems with visual or audible alarms that signal a loss of pressure.
 Operators should restrict access to the lifting zone and maintain a low lift height to reduce the consequences of a seal failure.

 - Regular Maintenance Required: Vacuum systems need routine inspections.
 According to industry best practices—echoed in manufacturer manuals and HSE guidance—weekly checks of safety valves, fasteners, and filters are recommended; pads should be cleaned and replaced when worn.
-Health and safety regulations also mandate thorough examinations by a competent person and emphasise proper maintenance.
+Health and safety regulations also mandate thorough examinations by a competent person.

 - Training and Compliance: Operators must understand safe operating procedures.
 Health and safety agencies advise training workers to use the correct equipment for the task and follow manufacturer instructions.